 Bringing compassion into education for optimum wellbeing and performance

-Kate is currently Special Educational Needs and Wellbeing link Governor for Impington Village College, where she has worked with senior leaders since 2015 to build a compassionate culture promoting wellbeing for both staff and students.
+Kate is Chair of Governors at Impington Village College, where she has worked with senior leaders since 2015 to build a compassionate culture promoting wellbeing for both staff and students.
 She is also an Associate Author with Cambridge University Press, presenting webinars and conference talks to teachers from around the world on wellbeing in schools.
-She has a lifelong interest in education, tutoring students from the Open University for seven years before serving as a Founding Trustee of The Morris Education Trust from 2016-17.>
+She is currently co-authoring The Flourishing School, a guide for educational leaders on how to cultivate teacher wellbeing in their schools.

 For more information on how to bring compassion into your school, please contact Kate